Two results regarding the variation of K-moduli: Introduction

-Based on a rather complete algebraic K-stability theory developed in the past few years (e.g. \cite{Jiang20, BLX22, Xu20, ABHLX20, BX19, XZ20b, LXZ22}), people are now able to construct a projective separated scheme as a good moduli space to parametrize Fano varieties with K-stability.
-In particular, a wall crossing theory for K-moduli spaces is also established in \cite{ADL19} (see also \cite{Zhou23}), which turns out to be useful in the study of birational geometry of different moduli spaces of varieties (e.g. \cite{ADL20, ADL21}).
-In the wall crossing picture, it is widely recognized that the first K-moduli space is related to the GIT moduli space (e.g. \cite{ADL19, GMGS21, Zhou21a}).
-For example, fixing a K-polystable Fano variety $X$ and a sufficiently divisible positive integer $l$, then there is a natural $\Aut(X)$-action on the linear system $\frac{1}{l}|-lK_X|$ (note that $\Aut(X)$ is reductive due to \cite{ABHLX20}).
-We conclude that $D\in \frac{1}{l}|-lK_X|$ is GIT-(semi/poly)stable if and only if $(X, \epsilon D)$ is K-(semi/poly)stable for $0<\epsilon\ll 1$ (e.g. \cite{Zhou21a}).
-Recently, a wall crossing theory for K-moduli with multiple boundaries is established in \cite{Zhou23b}, thus it is also natural to figure out the similar relationship (as in the above example) in the VGIT picture.
+Based on a rather complete algebraic K-stability theory developed in the past few years (e.g. \cite{Jiang20, BLX22, Xu20, ABHLX20, BX19, XZ20b, LXZ22}), people are now able to construct a projective scheme as a good moduli space to parametrize K-polystable Fano varieties.
+In particular, a wall crossing theory for K-moduli spaces is also established in \cite{ADL19, Zhou23}, which turns out to be useful in the study of birational geometry of different moduli spaces of algebraic varieties (e.g. \cite{ADL20, ADL21}).
+In the wall crossing picture, it is widely recognized that the K-moduli space before the first wall is related to the GIT moduli space (e.g. \cite{ADL19, GMGS21, Zhou21a}).
+For example, fixing a K-polystable Fano variety $X$ and a sufficiently divisible positive integer $l$, there is a natural $\Aut(X)$-action on the linear system $|-lK_X|$ (note that $\Aut(X)$ is reductive due to \cite{ABHLX20}).
+We conclude that $D\in |-lK_X|$ is GIT-(semi/poly)stable if and only if $(X, \frac{\epsilon}{l} D)$ is K-(semi/poly)stable for $0<\epsilon\ll 1$ (e.g. \cite[Theorem 1.1]{Zhou21a}, see also \cite{ADL19, GMGS21}).
+Recently, a wall crossing theory for K-moduli with multiple boundaries is established in \cite{Zhou23b}, therefore, it is also natural to determine the similar relationship (as in the above example) in the setting of variation of GIT.